jg-rp/liquid/docs/guides/custom-filters.md

 ## Filter Function Decorators

 Although not required, built-in filter functions tend to use decorators for performing common argument manipulation and error handling.
 None of these decorators take any arguments, and they can all be found in `liquid.filters`.

 ### `@liquid_filter`

 A filter function decorator that catches any `TypeError`s raised from the wrapped function.
-If a `TypeError` is raised, it is re-raised as a `liquid.exceptions.FilterARgumentError`.
+If a `TypeError` is raised, it is re-raised as a `liquid.exceptions.FilterArgumentError`.

 ### `@sequence_filter`

 A filter function decorator that raises a `liquid.exceptions.FilterValueError` if the filter value can not be coerced into an array-like object.
 Also catches any `TypeError`s raised from the wrapped function.
-If a `TypeError` is raised, it is re-raised as a `liquid.exceptions.FilterARgumentError`.
+If a `TypeError` is raised, it is re-raised as a `liquid.exceptions.FilterArgumentError`.

 This is intended to mimic the semantics of the reference implementation's `InputIterator` class.